Whatsapp

 * [ ] Per-recipient notification preferences (currently single-user)

-* [ ] Inline reply buttons (WhatsApp Business-only feature; would require a separate Business API path)
+* [ ] Inline reply buttons (a WhatsApp Business-only feature; would require a separate Business API path)

 * [ ] Voice-note replies via Whisper transcription